shafnasharinmp/Cancer-Data-Analysis-and-Modeling/README.md

 # Cancer-Data-Analysis-and-Modeling
-Analysis and modeling of different types of Cancer datasets
+Analysis of different types of Cancer datasets
+This is my sample project